A Phase Space Approach to the Conformal Construction of Non-Vacuum Initial Data Sets in General Relativity: Lagrangians depending on manifold-valued fields

 the primary distinction between the bundle maps $\mathcal L$ and $L_\Sigma$ is that all tensors associated with $L_\Sigma$, including its value as an $n$-form, are spatial.
 Additionally, the arguments corresponding to spatial derivatives of $\fieldsec$ are separated from the time derivative, and we use the notation $\partial_x \fieldsec = (\fieldsec_*\partial_1,\ldots\fieldsec_*\partial_n)$ whenever $\fieldsec:M\to F$.

-Proposition \ref{prop:X-by-push-only} below concerns the the structure of a diffeomorphism-invariant Lagrangian uses diffeomorphisms that preserve $t$ (i.e., diffeomorphisms $\Psi$ for which $\Psi^* t = t$).
+Proposition \ref{prop:X-by-push-only} below concerns the structure of a diffeomorphism-invariant Lagrangian and its proof employs diffeomorphisms that preserve $t$ (i.e., diffeomorphisms $\Psi$ for which $\Psi^* t = t$).
 Before proving it, we require the following two technical lemmas concerning such diffeomorphisms, the first of which describes their interaction with the projection $j_*$.
 Note that here and elsewhere we allow $\Psi^*$ to act on vectors by $\Psi^* V=\Psi^{-1}_*V$, and by extension $\Psi^*$ is well defined on general tensors.

 \begin{lemma} Suppose $\Psi$ is a $t$-preserving diffeomorphism from a neighborhood $U$ of $M$ to a neighborhood $V$ of $M$ \begin{enumerate} \item If $\omega$ is a covariant tensor, then

 \item If $\omega$ is an $n+1$ form and $S$ is a spatial vector, then